nlfiedler/mokuroku/README.md

 Quick note on the terminology that this project uses.
 You may see the term _view_ used here and there.
-This is what CouchDB and PouchDB call the indices in the documentation.
+This is what CouchDB and PouchDB call the indices in their documentation.
 Given this crate attempts to operate in a similar fashion, it seems natural to use the same term.

 ### Usage